-In 2013, a popular programme on France 2 consecrated it as the “Favourite village of the French people“.
-Located along the Alsace Wine Route, only 5km from Colmar, Éguisheim is surrounded by a 339 hectare vineyard, whose hills “Eichberg” and “Pfersigberg” are classed among the “Great Wines” of Alsace.
+In 2013, a popular programme on France 2 consecrated Eguisheim as the “Favourite village of the French people“.
+Located along the Alsace Wine Route, only 5km from Colmar, Eguisheim is surrounded by a 339 hectare vineyard, whose hills “Eichberg” and “Pfersigberg” are known as “Grands Crus” of Alsace.

 Towards the centre of the village, the St. Peter and St. Paul church with its bell tower built in 1220 and its Romanesque tympanum (13th century) have been classified as a Historic Monument.